KDE/digikam-doc/setup_application/metadata_settings.rst

 ExifTool Settings
 -----------------

-`ExifTool <https://exiftool.org/>`_ is a backend engine that digiKam can use to process operations on metadata, as view, read, and write.
-This panel only show the detection of the ExifTool binary program, and the supported formats with the respective read and write features.
+`ExifTool <https://exiftool.org/>`_ is a backend engine that digiKam can use to process operations on metadata, such as view, read, and write.
+This tab indicates the presence of the ExifTool binary program, and lists the read and write support for supported formats.

 .. figure:: images/setup_metadata_exiftool.webp
     :alt: